BUILD YOUR OWN RAKU KILN

 Most raku ceramics fire to around ^06 – ^04 or somewhere around 1800 degrees Fahrenheit.
 Now I’m getting to the fun part!
 It’s very easy to manufacture your own raku kiln out of a standard steel trash can or 55gal. oil drum.
 The secret, my friend, is “Ceramic Fiber Blanket”.
 There are many brands of this refractory blanket on the market: Fiberfrax® , Kaowool®, Isofrax®, etc. And it can be obtained many places, but I suggest you start your quest by checking out eBay first.
 Most brands of CFB can withstand extended periods of more than 2000 deg.
 Fahrenheit.
 This material, by itself, is basically your kiln, the trashcan is just used to hold the material in place.
 You can use lots of different supports for the fire blanket.
 Anything like heavy hardware cloth, fencing or chicken wire that can be molded to shape and can withstand some heat.
 CFB usually comes in ½” – 2 ” thickness and you need to make sure it’s of 8 pound density.
 Also it would be good if it was at least 24” wide.

-Once you have your CFB you’ll need a propane source, (the 20lb bottle from your barbecue grill will work just fine).
-Now that you have the parts for the kiln and the fuel to power it, you’ll need a way to get the fire into the kiln.
+Once you have your fiber blanket you’ll need a propane source, (the 20lb bottle from your barbecue grill will work just fine).
+If you have access to a larger reservoir of gas (40lb or even a 100lb tank) that would be even better because you won’t have to switch out the smaller tanks as often (which is a pain) especially in the middle of a firing.
+Now that you have the parts to construct the kiln and the fuel to power it, you’ll need a way to get the fire into the kiln.

-The first thing I used was a ‘weed burner’ that you can obtain from a home improvement store for about forty to sixty dollars.
-This worked fine but it was difficult to adjust the output and I had to modify the port to get enough gas into the kiln.
+The first thing I used was a ‘weed burner’ that you can obtain from a home improvement store for about twenty-five dollars.
+This worked okay but it was difficult to adjust the output and I had to modify the port/hole in the burner to get enough gas into the kiln.
+If you’re just starting out, this arrangement should be fine for your first few firings – but you’ll quickly graduate to something better – trust me.

 I then purchased a ‘Ward MR750′ venturi burner.
 I got mine at my local ceramic distributor, but they are also available on the web at (www.wardburner.com).
-This only cost me thirty five dollars and made a world of difference.
+This only cost me thirty-five dollars at the time (they are now $80) and made a world of difference.
 These burners have a way for you to adjust the amount of oxygen going into the kiln so you can keep the atmosphere inside the kiln stable.
+Try looking on eBay or asking your local ceramics distributor.

-Now it’s time to attach your ‘CFB’ to the inside of your kiln.
-If you could only find ½” thick blanket, you’ll have to use the old, “Ceramic button” trick to get the blanket to stay attached to the can.
+Now it’s time to attach your ceramic fiber blanket to the inside of your kiln.
+If you could only find ½” thick blanket, you’ll have to make ‘Ceramic Buttons’ to get the blanket to stay attached to the can.
 With ½” blanket you’ll also have to wrap the inside of the can twice which won’t let you use an adhesive very easily.
-If you were lucky enough to get a hold of 1 or 2 inch fiber blanket, you could conceivably use ‘Sodium Silicate’ or ‘Liquid Glass Solution’ to hold it in place.
+If you were lucky enough to get a hold of 1″ or 2″ fiber blanket, you could conceivably use ‘Sodium Silicate’ or ‘Liquid Glass Solution’ to hold it in place.
 This method can backfire, however, and you may find yourself doing the ceramic button technique anyway after a few firings.

 In these pictures, I’ve added a few extras like handles on the top of the kiln, (you’ll need those if you want to lift the thing off your pottery).
 I had an old pyrometer lying around, so I went ahead and attached that too.
 The snowy white substance around the bottom hole is Sodium Silicate to help hold the fiber blanket to the edge of the hole.
 I later found that this wasn’t necessary at all and a big mess.